 Appley Towers, Tudor Revival manor in Ryde, Great Britain.

-Appley Towers is a country house built in Tudor Revival style, featuring a distinctive circular tower with crenellations and ornate windows that face toward the sea.
-The estate includes converted stable buildings now divided into residential homes and a separate turreted water tower on the grounds.
+Appley Towers is a country house in Tudor Revival style on the eastern edge of Ryde, on the Isle of Wight.
+It features a circular tower with crenellations, ornate windows facing the sea, and a separate turreted water tower on the grounds.

 The property was designed as a retreat for wealthy Victorian families, showing how landowners of that time shaped gardens and buildings to reflect their status.
 The architectural choices display how estates served as showcases of taste and prosperity during the 1800s.